NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

 Where NIR Fits Best in Food and Agricultural Operations

-Not every application is a perfect fit for NIR.
+Not every application is a perfect fit for NIR spectroscopy.
 Across grain elevators, feed mills, and dairy plants, a clear pattern emerges in where NIR delivers the most value — and where it needs support from reference methods.

 Feed mills benefit from NIR at two points: incoming raw material verification and finished product release.
 Incoming ingredient variation — especially in soybean meal and distillers grains — directly affects formula performance.
 NIR catches a high-moisture or low-protein lot before it enters the mixer.
 That one catch can prevent a full batch loss worth thousands of dollars in ingredient and processing costs.